bioinfologics/w2rap/README.md

 Predicted genes	            |
 predicted genes (unique)    |	7313

+Run BUSCO like so:

 ```
 python /path/to/busco2/BUSCO.py -o busco_pe -in contigs/a.line.fasta -l ~/busco_data/eukaryota -m genome -f
 ```

+The proportion of BUSCOs present is assumed to be similar to the proportion of all genes present, so the summary table enables us to estimate how well the assembly captures the genetic content of the genome:

 	Count		|       Type
 ------------ | -----------------------------------